cal-itp/data-infra/runbooks/workflow/payments/add_agency_dashboard_data_source.md

 ## Add a New Agency Data Source to Metabase and Create Permissions

 As new agencies are introduced to the contactless payments program we will need to access their data within Metabase for use in their payments dashboard and other analysis.
-Because we use a [row access policy](https://github.com/cal-itp/data-infra/blob/main/warehouse/macros/create_row_access_policy.sql) in the warehouse code to limit access to data to authorized parties this is a multi-step process.
+Because we use a [row access policy](https://cloud.google.com/bigquery/docs/row-level-security-intro#how_row-level_security_works) ([configured here](https://github.com/cal-itp/data-infra/blob/main/warehouse/macros/create_row_access_policy.sql)) in the warehouse code to limit access to data to authorized parties this is a multi-step process.

 ### Create a new service account and row access policy

+**Permissions needed**: Minimum Google Cloud Platform role `roles/iam.serviceAccountCreator` ([more information can be found in the Google IAM documentation](https://cloud.google.com/iam/docs/understanding-roles#iam.serviceAccountCreator))

 1. To begin, create a new service account for the agency within the Google Cloud Platform console, which will be used to allow Metabase read-access to the agency's payments data.